Landlock: unprivileged access control

 Layers of file path access rights

 Each time a thread enforces a ruleset on itself, it updates its Landlock domain with a new layer of policy.
-Indeed, this complementary policy is stacked with the potentially other rulesets already restricting this thread.
+This complementary policy is stacked with any other rulesets potentially already restricting this thread.
 A sandboxed thread can then safely add more constraints to itself with a new enforced ruleset.

 One policy layer grants access to a file path if at least one of its rules encountered on the path grants the access.
 A sandboxed thread can only access a file path if all its enforced policy layers grant the access as well as all the other system access controls (e.g. filesystem DAC, other LSM policies, etc.).